-6.26 The guidance document Roads in the South Downs developed by the local highways authorities and the National Park Authority, sets out broad principles and procedures which should be followed by all developments involving changes to the public realm and the creation of new public spaces and highways.
-Development proposals will not be permitted where they do not protect highway safety whilst following the principles of context-specific design set out in the latter document.
+6.27 The guidance document Roads in the South Downs developed by the local highways authorities and the National Park Authority, sets out broad principles and procedures which should be followed by all developments involving changes to the public realm and the creation of new public spaces and highways.
+Development proposals will not be permitted where they do not protect highway safety whilst following the principles of context-specific design set out in Roads in the South Downs.
 Development will be expected to contribute to the adaptation of existing highways so that standardised road infrastructure can be minimised in a way consistent with highway safety.